CSTA-Georgia/AP-Computer-Science-A/README.md

 # Computer-Science-AP-A
 Welcome to the Computer Science AP A repository.
 Here, teachers can share curriculum and resources.
+Below you will find links to files within the repository as well as external websites.

 ## Contributing ##
 Please check out the [contributor's Guide](./CONTRIBUTING.md) for adding resources you have created or that you use to this repository